garbageplanet/frontend/README.md

 # README #

 ### What is this repository for?
-Repository for the [garbagepla.net](http://www.garbagepla.net) frontend v.
+Repository for the [garbagepla.net](https://www.garbagepla.net) frontend v.
 0.1.

 ### How to get started?
 Just open /src/index.html in your browser.
 If you want to build for distribution just run `npm i` to install gulp and dependencies in the root directory and type `gulp`.
-Note that the build script is currently incomplete.

 ### Contributing
 All contributions are welcome.
 If you want to contribute to a specific todo below, the first thing you should do is open an issue and you'll be assigned to the issue.